gsingers/rtfmbot/README.md

 # rtfmbot

+Disclaimer: This is _way_ early stage.
+I don't recommend it for "production" just yet.

 # Introduction

 We're all tired of answering questions when the asker clearly hasn't bothered to RTFM or put in any effort.
 Save your context switching for things that matter and deploy